muhai-project/RePEc_inequality_narratives/README.md

 This dataset is used in the working paper titled "How RePEc economists conceptualise and discuss inequalities on Twitter", by Carlo R. M. A. Santagiustina. <br><br>
 Tweets in this dataset can be freely retrieved, with their [IDs](), using the GET /2/tweets/:id API endpoint (more info at this link: https://developer.twitter.com/en/docs/twitter-api/tweets/lookup/api-reference/get-tweets-id).<br><br>
 These Twitter posts were published from the beginning of February 2012 to the beginning of May 2020. <br><br> They were collected with R using the [Twitter FullArchive API endpoint V2](). <br><br>
-Our Twitter query was based on the [RePEc](https://twitter.com/i/lists/1087053821786947584/members) Twitter list of profiles and the following keyword filtering conditions: <br><br>
+Our Twitter query was based on the [RePEc economists](https://twitter.com/i/lists/1087053821786947584/members) Twitter list of profiles and the following keyword filtering conditions: (unequal OR inequal OR inequalities OR inequality OR iniquity OR iniquities OR iniquitous OR disparity) lang:en -is:retweet from: [iterate on users in the RePEc economists list]<br><br>

 For additional information please contact: [Carlo R. M. A. Santagiustina - carlo.santagiustina@unive.it](mailto:carlo.santagiustina@unive.it)